spottradingllc/zoom/README.md

 ## About

-- Describe the Zookeeper agent.
+- Describe the backend Zookeeper agent.
 - Describe the web frontend.
 - Describe the technologies used (ie. Zookeeper, Tornado, web frameworks/JavaScript libraries).